ex0dus-0x/binsec/README.md

  File Class                                "ELF64"
 ```

-You can also export this information through serialization, either as a JSON or TOML file:
+You can also export this information through serialization, either as a JSON or TOML file.
+Keep in mind that any checks that are excluded from
+the terminal-based display will show up serialized:

 ```
 $ binsec --format=json ./file